 If you have not already voted, here is the best information we have now:

-While the Medina County Board of Elections office is closed to the public, staff is processing applications and revising their processes to get out the ballots as soon as possible.
-Once you get your ballot, you can either return it by mail or drop it off at the Board of Elections inside the entrance to the office.
+While the Medina County Board of Elections office is closed to the public, staff is processing applications.
+Once you get your ballot, you can either return it by mail or drop it off at the Board of Elections by placing it in their drop box.

 For more information, the Akron Beacon Journal has really good article: Here’s how you can vote in Ohio’s ‘new’ primary election.